-Katie is an Associate with RMI’s Electricity practice, where she focuses on expanding market opportunities for distribution-scale renewables.
+Katie is a Senior Associate with RMI’s Carbon-Free Electricity practice, where she focuses on expanding market opportunities for distribution-scale renewables.
 She also supports eLab’s work to engage thought leaders and changemakers in events that foster innovation, collaboration, and transformative ideas to decarbonize the electricity system.

 Katie is passionate about accelerating the clean energy transition in a way that benefits local communities.
 Prior to RMI, Katie completed a Master of Environmental Management (MEM) at the Yale School of Forestry & Environmental Studies.
 While at Yale, she studied clean energy policy, deployment, and finance, and interned for Ranger Power, a utility-scale solar developer.
 Her research interests included pollinator-friendly solar, offshore wind, and cutting-edge clean energy solutions.